Graph Construction and Matching for Imperative Programs using Neural and Structural Methods: Graph Construction and Matching

 \subsection{Dafny Generation}

-The generation of Dafny programs from the C\# dataset is achieved through a Python-based transformation that focuses on extracting behavioral structure and expressing it in a verification-oriented form.
-The script uses \texttt{os} for directory traversal and \texttt{re} for structured pattern matching, enabling it to identify method definitions, control-flow constructs, and return statements within C\# code.
-Instead of performing full parsing, the approach relies on carefully designed regular expressions to detect method signatures, conditional statements, and loops.
-For each method, the body is isolated using a bracket-matching routine, allowing the script to analyze internal logic in a localized manner.
-Parameters are extracted and simplified into Dafny-compatible types, while return types are normalized to align with Dafny’s method syntax.
-This selective extraction ensures that key computational behavior is preserved while avoiding unnecessary syntactic complexity from the source language.
+Dafny programs are generated from the C\# dataset using a Python transformation that extracts behavioural structure and expresses it in a verification-oriented form.
+Rather than full parsing, the approach uses carefully designed pattern matching to identify method definitions, control-flow constructs, return statements, and method bodies.
+Parameters and return types are simplified into Dafny-compatible forms, preserving key computational behaviour while avoiding unnecessary source-language syntax.

-The transformation emphasizes capturing logical intent rather than syntactic fidelity.
-Conditional return patterns are analyzed to derive \texttt{ensures} clauses, expressing relationships between input conditions and returned values in Dafny’s specification language.
-When both \texttt{if} and \texttt{else} branches yield return values, the script generates dual postconditions reflecting these cases.
-Additionally, loop constructs are examined to infer basic invariants and termination measures, such as bounds on iteration variables and decreasing variants, which are essential for verification in Dafny.
-The resulting output consists of standalone Dafny methods that mirror the control-flow semantics of the original C\# code while embedding formal specifications.
-Files are generated in a mirrored directory structure, ensuring traceability across representations and enabling their direct use in verification workflows.
+The transformation emphasises logical intent over syntactic fidelity.
+Conditional return patterns are converted into \texttt{ensures} clauses, with dual postconditions generated when both \texttt{if} and \texttt{else} branches return values.
+Loop constructs are analysed to infer basic invariants and termination measures, including iteration bounds and decreasing variants required for verification.
+The resulting standalone Dafny methods preserve the control-flow semantics of the original C\# programs while embedding formal specifications.
+Generated files retain the original directory structure to support traceability and verification workflows.